zolboo1024/Android-Service-That-Starts-Itself/README.md

 You create a BroadcastReceiver that is set up to receive signal when the service is destroyed and starts the same service that just got killed!

+GO to MainActivity.java since it's the starting point of the application.
+This activity creates a button that is designed to start the service.

+GO to TypicalService.java to see an example of the service that is not being killed.
+The main point of the service is at the end- onDestroy() method.

+GO to BroadcastToRestartService.java to see how the broadcast calls the service again when it is shut down and the broadcast is sent.

 Hope you find something useful here!
 Cheers!